Kazuyoshi Miura: Verdy Kawasaki

-His time in Brazil elevated him to star status and on his return to Japan, he joined the Japan Soccer League (JSL) side Yomiuri SC, which later spun off from its parent company Yomiuri Shinbun and became Verdy Kawasaki with the launch of the J1 League in 1993.
+His time in Brazil elevated him to star status and on his return to Japan, he joined the Japan Soccer League (JSL) side Yomiuri SC, which later spun off from its parent company Yomiuri Shimbun and became Verdy Kawasaki with the launch of the J1 League in 1993.
 With Yomiuri/Kawasaki, Miura won four consecutive league titles playing alongside fellow Japanese national team regulars Ruy Ramos and Tsuyoshi Kitazawa.
 Yomiuri won the last two JSL titles in 1991 and 1992, and Verdy Kawasaki won the first two J1 League titles in 1993 and 1994.
 He was named the first J.League Most Valuable Player in 1993.

 Loan to Genoa

-Miura then became the first Japanese footballer to play in Italy, joining Genoa in the 1994–95 Serie A season.
-In his Italian stint, he played 21 times and scored one goal, during the Genoa derby against Sampdoria.
-On 15 January 1994, Miura assisted Antonio Manicone's match-winning goal against Padova.
+Miura became the first East Asian footballer to play in Serie A, joining the Italian club Genoa in the 1994–95 Serie A season.
+In his Italian stint, he made 21 appearances for the club and scored one goal, during the Genoa derby against Sampdoria.
+On 15 January 1995, Miura assisted Antonio Manicone's match-winning goal against Padova.